nehalkhan2410/CI-CD/markdowns/JenkinsCredentials.md

 <img src="../images/options_for_credentials.png" alt="options_for_credentials" style="height:150px;"/>

-You can select from the following type of credentials you want to create.
+You can select type of credentials you want to create as shown above.
 Here, we are selecting `Username with password` type for demonstration.
-But you can explore all the other available options as well.
+But you can explore all the other available options.

 <img src="../images/add_credentials.png" alt="add_credentials" style="height:200px;"/>